caiomts/timerdo/README.md

 ![](images/stop_help.png)

-You can also write down some remarks to keep track of something important.
+You can also add a note to keep track of something important.
 If you start a timer as a *timebox* this option will also be asked by the prompt.

-Now you already know how to use the main features, and this is almost everything you need to use Timerdo.
+Now you know how to use the main features, and this is almost everything you need to use Timerdo.

 But let's say you are interested in seeing all tasks you